-- A. Effective December 1, 2021 or on the first of the month following receipt of an interest arbitration award whichever is later, all pay rates will be increased by two and five tenths percent (2.5%) but not less than eighty-five dollars (\$85.00) per month (prorated for part time employees). - B. Effective December 1, 2022 or first of the month following receipt of an interest arbitration award whichever is later, all pay rates will be increased by three and one tenth percent (3.1%) but not less than one hundred dollars (\$100.00) per month (prorated for part time employees.
+- A. Effective December 1, 2023 or on the first of the month following receipt of an interest arbitration award whichever is later, all pay rates will be increased by six and five tenths percent (6.5%). - B. Effective January 1, 2025\ or first of the month following receipt of an interest arbitration award whichever is later, all pay rates will be increased by six and fifty-five hundredths percent (6.55%).